 Something seems to have happened in the 1990s and early 2000s.
 In the first half of the 1990s, programs to save the Braque de l'Ariège and the Saint Usuge Spaniel were formally established and efforts that had begun in the 1970s to revive the Braque du Bourbonnais were paying off.
 Even the Pont-Audemer Spaniel and the Braque Saint Germain seemed to be on the rise at the time.
 However near the end of the 1990s and then into the early 2000s, most pointing breeds saw their numbers decline.

 But there were a few outliers.
 In the early 2000s, as most French pointing breeds began to struggle, the Saint Usuage Spaniel, a breed not even recognized by the SCC until 2002, overtook three much older French breeds.
 In addition, the Blue Picardy's numbers continued to rise throughout the 1990s, but leveled off after 2000 and started to decline around 2010.
 Then, in 2015, the Picardy Spaniel's numbers surpassed those of the Blue for the first time since the early 1990s.
 In fact, 2017 may have been a record year for the Picardy with over 200 registrations for the first time in its history.

 So how did a few rare French pointing breeds manage to increase their numbers while most of the others declined?
 In my next blog post, I will offer one possible explanation.
 If I'm right, it may offer hope for the breeds that continue to struggle.
-Stay tuned for Part Three.
+Click to read Part Three.